WebOrigami/docs/src/content/framework/intro2.md

 ## Invoke a JavaScript function from a formula

-If you don't consider yourself a JavaScript programmer, fear not, it's not necessary to build the final site or required to use Origami.
-We'll just use it here as just one example of how data might be transformed.
+If you don't consider yourself a JavaScript programmer, don't worry, JavaScript isn't necessary to build this particular site, or required to use Origami in general.
+We'll just use it here as just an example of how data might be transformed with regular JavaScript.

 <span class="tutorialStep"></span> In the `src` folder, create a JavaScript file called `greet.js` and paste in the following: